Home

 Fire Station 15

-Pointe Saint-Charles is bordered to North by the Lachine Canal, to the East by the Bonaventure Highway, to the South by the majestic St-Lawrence River and to the West by the Highway 15.
+Pointe-Saint-Charles is bordered to the North by the Lachine Canal, to the East by the Bonaventure Highway, to the South by the majestic St-Lawrence River and to the West by Highway 15.

-Before the arrival of the Europeans, the territory was occupied by the Mohawks where they fished and hunted geese.
-Now most of them live in Kahnawake.
 Once upon a time, the magnificent St-Lawrence waters held runs of atlantic salmon as far up as Montreal and beyond.
 Nowadays, after more than 325 years, the neighbourhood still offers a strong sense of belonging to its residents.

 Post Office

 During nearly 70 years, from 1860 to 1930, the factories rolled to full mode and the trade with the West of Canada and the North of United States was quite lucrative.
-In 1930, the district was almost entirely built and provided a stable and well ordered life to its residents.

-By the end of the Second World War though, several factories closed their doors, which accelerated the closing movement that started in 1920.
 Many owners abandoned their old factories and settled in the new industrial parks in the suburbs in the North and in the South of Montreal.
 From 1960 and on, massive lay offs and the diminution of the purchasing power of the people living in the area forced many retailers and service providers to close.

 Library

-In the 1970's, families from various South American countries like Chile settled in the neighbourhood.
-In the 1980’s and 1990’s families of Indian origin like Tamils and Sikhs also settled in the neighbourhood.
-And since the middle of the 1990’s, Africans from Rwanda and the Zaïre started to arrive.
+In the 1980’s and 1990’s, families of Indian origin like Tamils and Sikhs also settled in the neighbourhood, accompanied by Africans from Rwanda and from the Zaïre.
+They started to arrive in the mid 1990's.

-The architecture deserves a detour.
-Several of the crossing streets are anything but right angled.
-This special arrangement of the land resulted in the construction of houses with surprising silhouettes.
+Their special arrangement of the land resulted in the construction of houses with surprising silhouettes.
 Sherbrooke Street, to name only one, presents a series of very colourful houses.

-Thank you for visiting Pointe Saint-Charles.
+Thank you for visiting Pointe-Saint-Charles.

 More to come soon.